-Following the lead of Livius Andronicus many Greek works were interpreted into Latin and adapted for the taste of Roman audiences.
-The Roman audience was clearly not the same as the Greeks.
+Following the lead of Livius Andronicus many Greek works were interpreted into Latin and adapted for the taste of Roman audiences: The Roman audience was clearly not the same as the Greeks.

-t is difficult to cover a millennium of Roman literature in a paragraph.
-Names such as Cicero, Ovid, Horace, Livy, Virgil, Seneca, Pliny, Tacitus, Juvenal and many others are known to most, not to mention the many writers of Greece and other countries who were born, lived and worked under Roman rule.
+It is difficult to cover a millennium of Roman literature in a paragraph.
+Names such as Cicero, Ovid, Horace, Livy, Virgil, Seneca, Pliny, Tacitus, Martial, Juvenal and many others are known to most, not to mention the many writers of Greece and other countries who were born, lived and worked under Roman rule.

 Given the little space available we cannot forget to give special place to Virgil, despised by some critics for his obvious allegiance to the official line his skill in poetry has remained unquestionable through the ages.
 His influence on later literature was such that Dante was to use him as his guiding light in the fantastic Divine Comedy.
 His Aenid continues to be regarded a sister work of Homer’s Iliad and Odissey.

 Having said that, the Romans as a collective group remained attached to their love for shows of more immediate pleasure rather than the more intellectual works.
 Rather like nowadays theatre attendance is thin whilst cinema and game shows on the TV enjoy sustained popularity.
 Roman theatre lost its appeal whilst the Races, Gladiators and Satire thrived.
 Satire thrives to this day in many aspects of journalism, literature and cinema.
 A highly successful example being Fellini’s version of Satiricon – as transgressive as required, it regularly gets top rate reviews since the 70s.